fiesta-iot/testbed.tpi/README.md

 # testbed.tpi
-This repository provides components related to the testbed side
+This repository provides components related to the FIESTA-IoT testbed side